Which Kitchen Backsplash Tiles Are Easiest To Clean?

 Consider the grout line — the space between each tile, which is filled in with sanded or unsanded cement-like material.
 No matter how strong and water-repellent your backsplash tiles may be, unfortunately, grout is porous.
 Eventually, it will start looking a bit dull and dingy and will need special care.
 You can minimize this problem by applying grout sealer about two days to a week after installation, and repeating once a year.

 Another way to minimize the troublesome grout line is to choose a large format tile.
 The bigger the tile, the fewer grout lines for grime to stick to.
 Even better, some types of large-format tile are virtually seamless.
 They still need grout, but less grout means less scrubbing.
 You might also consider giving up the traditional white grout line, and opting for a colored grout to match or contrast with the kitchen backsplash tile.
 This won’t keep the grout from getting dirty, of course, but you may be able to go longer without cleaning it.
-Then again, why not go with zero grout lines?
-A slab backsplash, while it’s not a tile, can be the ultimate easy-care surface.
-Choose the same material and pattern as your countertop, or liven up the vertical surface with a boldly patterned slab in contrast to a solid or more subtly colored counter.

 Tile Material